CaSc2000-dotcom/CabbyBot/README.md

 ### Step 2: Configure PRAW

-You must set up a PRAW configuration file (praw.ini) in the same directory as the script, or in the standard PRAW location.
+You must set up a PRAW configuration file (`praw.ini`) in the same directory as the script, or in the standard PRAW location.
 This file securely stores your bot's credentials.
+(Note: `praw.ini` not included)

-The bot is configured to look for the profile named bot1 (as seen in the code: reddit = praw.Reddit('bot1')).
+The bot is configured to look for the profile named bot1 (as seen in the code: `reddit = praw.Reddit('bot1'))`.

-praw.ini Example:
+`praw.ini` Example:

 ```ini
 [bot1]